 Upon completion of the programme, you will have acquired a thorough understanding of advanced issues in peace and conflict research in order to be able to critically examine, assess and analyse the origin, dynamics and resolution of armed conflicts on a scientific basis.

-Through elective courses the programme provides you with an opportunity to obtain a more individual profile by specialising in areas such as the Emerging security threats, Gender peace and war or Protection of civilians.
+Through elective courses the programme provides you with an opportunity to obtain a more individual profile by specialising in areas such as the Emerging Security Threats, Gender, War and Peace, International Interventions and Protection of Civilians or Causes of Peace.
 The programme also offers the opportunity for a one-semester long internship, where you can gain valuable practical experience.

 The programme leads to a Master of Social Science (120 credits) with Peace and Conflict Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Social Science (60 credits).

-The programme begins with four courses for the whole class: Causes of War (15 credits), Methods I (7.5 credits) and Methods II (7.5 credits) in semester 1 (autumn), and International Conflict Resolution (15 credits) in semester 2 (first half of spring).
-For the second half of semester 2 (15 credits) students choose two out of six elective courses, for example War and Development; Social Psychological Foundations of Intergroup Conflict; or Gender, War and Peace.
+The Master Programme in Peace and Conflict Studies begins with four courses for the whole class: Causes of War (15 credits), Methods I (7.5 credits) and Methods II (7.5 credits) or Advanced Quantitative Methods (7.5 credits) in semester 1 (autumn), and International Conflict Resolution (15 credits) in semester 2 (first half of spring).
+For the second half of semester 2 (15 credits) you choose two out of six elective courses, for example War and Development; Social Psychological Foundations of Intergroup Conflict; or Gender, War and Peace.
 Three courses are offered in parallel in five-week blocks (7.5 credits); programme students are guaranteed a place in one of the three courses.

 Courses within the programme

 Compulsory courses: Causes of War, 15 credits Methods I, 7.5 credits Methods II, 7.5 credits or Advanced Quantitative Methods, 7.5 credits Master's thesis, 15/30 credits